Anshul619/HLD-System-Designs/src/2_AWSComponents/2_SecurityAndIdentityServices/1_IdentityServices/AWSSTS.md

 # AWS STS
 - AWS provides [AWS Security Token Service (AWS STS)](https://docs.aws.amazon.com/STS/latest/APIReference/welcome.html) as a web service that enables you to request temporary, limited-privilege credentials for users.
-- You can use the AWS STS to create and provide trusted users with temporary security credentials that can control access to your AWS resources.
+- You can use the [AWS STS]() to create and provide trusted users with temporary security credentials that can control access to your AWS resources.
 - Temporary security credentials are short-term, as the name implies.
 - They can be configured to last for from a few minutes to several hours.
 - After the credentials expire, AWS no longer recognizes them or allows any kind of access from API requests made with them.

+# Terms

 | Term                                                                                                      | Description                                                                                            |
 |-----------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------|